Chart Query¶

 ---|---|

-Metrics | You need to select Measurement and Metrics, one Measurement can contain multiple metrics. |
+Metrics | You need to select Measurement and Metrics, one measurement can contain multiple metrics. |

-Other Types | Basic objects, resource catalog, security checks: Need to select Resource Class and Properties/Labels; Logs, events, APM, RUM: Need to select Source and Properties/Labels. |
+Other Types | Basic Objects, Resource Catalogs, Security Checks: Need to select Resource Class and Properties/Labels; Logs, Events, Application Performance Monitoring, User Analysis: Need to select Source and Properties/Labels. |

-When Logs are Used as Data Source
+When Logs are Used as Data Sources

 .